dmartinezbeltrami/cpp-s3-uploader-libcurl-openssl/README.md

 This implementation is intended for educational and lightweight production use.
 It does not implement:

--Multipart uploads
+- Multipart uploads
--Retries with backoff
+- Retries with backoff
--Full S3 API coverage
+- Full S3 API coverage
--Presigned URLs
+- Presigned URLs

 Those can be added as extensions.